Dr Mee Ling Ng OBE

 Telephone:020 7815 6032

 She was a Lewisham councillor for 16 years from 1986-2002.
-She was Deputy Leader (Partnerships and regeneration) for 4 years, chaired the Council's Social Services and Economic Development Committees .
-As Chair of Deptford City Challenge Board, the multi-agency regeneration company levered in over £400m for the area.
+She was Deputy Leader (partnerships and regeneration) for 4 years, chaired the Council's Social Services and Economic Development Committees.
+As Chair of Deptford City Challenge Board, the multi-agency regeneration company, she levered in over £400m for the area.
 She also led on behalf of the Council, the development of the international dance centre, the Laban Centre in Deptford.

 Mee Ling is also a Honorary Fellow of Goldsmith's College and a Fellow of the 48 Group Club, which promotes UK-China business relationships.
 She received an Honorary Doctorate of Science from LSBU in 2010.

 She founded a number of local and national voluntary organisations active in the Chinese community and set up the first British Chinese theatre company.
-She remains a Trustee of one of these charities, Mulan Foundation Network.
+She was previously a Trustee of one of these charities, Mulan Foundation Network.